 From October 2020, contingent charging is banned on DB transfer advice.
 This means anyone who wishes to take DB transfer advice will need to pay a fee up front.
 This may result in a scheme member not pursuing a DB transfer, when in fact it may be the best thing for them to do given their personal situation.
 But, it is only when the advice is received that the individual knows whether a transfer is appropriate for them or not.

-However, there are steps to be put in place before regulated financial advice is undertaken and this is where Trustees and employers can ensure a much more robust process is implemented.
+However, there are steps to be put in place before investment advice is undertaken and this is where Trustees and employers can ensure a much more robust process is implemented.

 For example, our financial education services can provide the generic advantages and disadvantages of DB transfers, as well as the associated risks such as falling for a scam, buying inappropriate retirement products, paying more tax than necessary and ultimately running out of money.
 This must be provided in a completely balanced way so as not to influence the employee or scheme member one way or the other.